TMJ Treatment: An Overview

 Orthodontics

-If the teeth are not in proper position, orthodontics may need to reposition them, allowing them to fit together harmoniously.
+If the teeth are not properly positioned, orthodontics may need to reposition them, allowing them to fit together harmoniously.
 Dr. Engelberg is a Chicago Invisalign provider.
 He may recommend this orthodontic treatment option when appropriate for restoring balance to the bite and supporting long-term dental health.

 Restorative Dentistry

-In cases where teeth have been significantly worn and damaged, restorative dentistry may be needed to bring the teeth back to their proper health and beauty.
+In cases where teeth have been significantly worn and damaged, restorative dentistry may be needed to restore them to their proper health and beauty.
 Dr. Engelberg may use dental crowns, porcelain veneers, or cosmetic tooth bonding to restore teeth and create proper contact.

 How long does it take for TMJ to go away?